bowpie/manga-images-scraper/README.md

 > This API provides basic functionality for searching and getting manga images from [MangaFox](fanfox.net) using `Nodejs` with `Puppeteer, Cheerio and ExpressJs`.

-It has nothing to do with the official site, I just made it for fun and I will not be held responsible for any misuse of this.

 ## Description/Usage

 ### **Requests**